slz2003/RFCScope-/Errata_filtering/Result_manual/9824-4/packetizer_raw_output.md

 Update RFC 5155 §3.2.1 to explicitly permit the NXNAME Meta‑TYPE in NSEC3 Type Bit Maps for Compact Denial of Existence, similar to the exception provided for NSEC in RFC 9824 §7.1.

-**Severity:** High
-  *Basis:* The conflict is normative and could lead to diverging behavior in authoritative implementations and validators, undermining the intended signaling of nonexistent names.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope: Issue-1
-- Deontic: Issue-1
-- Structural: Issue-1
-- CrossRFC: Issue-1
-- Terminology: Issue-1
-- Boundary: Finding-3

 ---